monarc-project/MonarcAppBO/README.md

     sudo /bin/bash ./scripts/update-all.sh

 This shell script use others shell script.
-May be you node to change rights of these others files
+May be you node to change rights of these others files.
+If you receive an error like "msgfmt command not found", install the necessary package. (gettext in ubuntu)

 Create Initial User and Client
 ------------------------------